Stlouislee/DataCore-for-Unity/README.md

 All necessary .meta files are included with the package.
 If you need to regenerate meta files for any reason, Unity will automatically create them when importing the package.

+### External Dependencies

+DataCore includes the following external libraries:

+- **Apache Arrow** (v22.1.0) - Cross-language development platform for in-memory data
+- **Microsoft ML DataView** (v5.0.0) - Data processing and machine learning utilities
+- **Microsoft Data Analysis** - DataFrame and data manipulation capabilities
+- **NumSharp** - NumPy-like library for .NET

+These dependencies are included as pre-compiled DLLs and are automatically referenced by the package.

 ### Manual Installation

 1. Clone this repository